JetBrains/kotlin-native/OBJC_INTEROP.md

 ### NSNumber

+Kotlin primitive type boxes are mapped to special Swift/Objective-C classes.
+For example, `kotlin.Int` box is represented as `KotlinInt` class instance in Swift (or `${prefix}Int` instance in Objective-C, where `prefix` is the framework names prefix).
+These classes are derived from `NSNumber`, so the instances are proper `NSNumber`s supporting all corresponding operations.

-While Kotlin primitive types in some cases are mapped to `NSNumber` (e.g. when they are boxed), `NSNumber` type is not automatically translated to Kotlin primitive types when used as a Swift/Objective-C parameter type or return value.
+`NSNumber` type is not automatically translated to Kotlin primitive types when used as a Swift/Objective-C parameter type or return value.
 The reason is that `NSNumber` type doesn't provide enough information about a wrapped primitive value type, i.e. `NSNumber` is statically not known to be a e.g. `Byte`, `Boolean`, or `Double`.
 So Kotlin primitive values should be cast to/from `NSNumber` manually (see [below](#casting-between-mapped-types)).

 ### NSMutableString